steranka/git-ignore-test/README.md

 https://stackoverflow.com/questions/52391883/what-is-the-pattern-for-gitignore-to-ignore-temp-filenames-with-in-them

-I realized after creating this repo that I didn't want to commit the temp files that I didn't want to commite so I created short scripts to create the temp files and remove them.
+I realized after creating this repo that I didn't want to commit the temp files that I didn't want to commit so I created short scripts to create the temp files and remove them.

 To experiment do the following.
 I state what to do along with giving you the command to run.